-Through the company Engene Solar AS, Greenstat and his partner Skagerak Kraft are investing NOK 44 million in a solar power plant in Lågendalen.
+Through the company Engene Solar AS, Greenstat and our partner Skagerak Kraft have invested ~NOK 45 million in a solar power plant in Lågendalen.
 The power plant is the third in Norway, and the first in the NO2 power price area.
 It is also the first to be installed on "grey areas", such as commercial areas that are no longer in use.
-When completed, the power plant will produce electricity equivalent to the annual consumption of 325 households.
+The power plant will produce electricity equivalent to the annual consumption of 325 households.

 The plant is not only Vestfold's first, but also one of the first solar cell plants to be built in Norway that requires a licence.
 The NVE licence was granted in November 2023.